grackle-project/grackle/doc/source/Installation.rst

 "Make.mach" in the source directory.
 Grackle comes with three sample make
 macros: ``Make.mach.darwin`` for Mac OSX, ``Make.mach.linux-gnu`` for Linux systems, and an unformatted ``Make.mach.unknown``.
-If you have a make file prepared for an Enzo install, you may use it to compile grackle.
+If you have a make file prepared for an Enzo install, you may use it to compile grackle, although you will need to add ``-fPIC`` as a compile-time flag.
 Once you have chosen the make file to be used, a few variables should be set:

     * ``LOCAL_HDF5_INSTALL`` - path to your hdf5 installation.